respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 #### 1. Wi-Fi Setting Up

-Configure network with **Network Manager** tool:
+Configure your ReSpeaker's network with the Network Manager tool, nmtui. nmtui will already be installed on the ReSpeaker image.
 ```
 root@v2:/home/respeaker# nmtui              # respeaker user needs sudo
 ```
-Then you could see a config page like this, select `Activate a connection` and press `Enter`.
+Then you will see a config page like this, select `Activate a connection` and press `Enter`.

 ![](/img/nmtui1-1.png)

 Select your Wi-Fi for ReSpeaker V2, press `Enter` and type your Wi-Fi password and `Enter` again.
-When you see `succeeded`, it means that the board has connected to Wi-Fi already.
-Tap `Esc` twice to leave the config page.
+When you see `succeeded`, it means that your ReSpeaker has successfully connected to your Wi-Fi network.
+Tap `Esc` twice to leave the network manager config tool.

 ![](/img/nmtui1-2.png)

-Check network connection with `ip address` command, you can get IP address of your device, to establish SSH or VNC.
-From the following log, I can know that my ReSpeaker V2 IP address is `192.168.7.108`.
+Now find the IP address of your ReSpeaker by using the `ip address` command.
+In the example below, we can see that this ReSpeaker's IP address is `192.168.7.108`
 ```
 root@v2:/home/respeaker# ip address